smarttransit-ai/transit-gym/README.md

 1. Run the [Chattanooga_CS](https://github.com/smarttransit-ai/transit-simulator/tree/master/examples/Chattanooga_CS) example. cd into Chattanooga_CS and run: python3 driver.py
 2. Simulate for one hour from 9 AM - 10 AM.
 Change the simulation to a whole day or different time windows by changing the "time [0900:1000]" in [Chattanooga_CS.transsim](https://github.com/smarttransit-ai/transit-simulator/blob/master/examples/Chattanooga_CS/Chattanooga_CS.transsim).
 4. Collect output.
 The output results are saved at Chattanooga_CS/Chattanooga_CS/output/.
-5. Compute Energy Estimates
+5. Compute Energy Estimates.
+Fill the corresponding folder name in the script and run [Energy_estimation.ipynb](https://github.com/smarttransit-ai/transit-simulator/blob/master/energy_estimation/Energy_estimation.ipynb).
+The energy estimation results are saved in your created folder.
 6. Plot Energy Estimates across trajectories for vehicles.
+Run the script []()
 7. Plot occupancy of vehicles
 8. Plot congestion levels on the roads.